 Master of Computer Science

-The Faculty of Computer Science offers both a Master's Programs as a thesis option (Master of Computer Science, MCS) and a project option (Master of Applied Computer Science, MACS).
+The Faculty of Computer Science offers both a Master of Computer Science (MCS) and Master of Applied Computer Science (MACS).
 The MCS is appropriate for students who wish to pursue a career in research and development or a PhD and an academic career.

 - Four graduate courses in computer science and a successfully defended thesis in front of a three-member examining committee.